top of page

 INSPIRE lab research team posing with one member wearing an EEG electrode cap

-We investigate psychopathology from multiple perspectives.
+We investigate human experiences from multiple perspectives.
 See the "Research" page to find out about our inter-related research areas!

 Mindfulness